rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 - Keras-Tensorflow
 ---

-In what follows, I'll show how to fine-tune a BERT classifier, using Huggingface and Keras+Tensorflow, for dealing with two different text classification problems:
+In what follows, I'll show how to fine-tune a BERT classifier using the Huggingface <a href="https://huggingface.co/transformers/quicktour.html">Transformers library</a> and Keras+Tensorflow.

+Two different classification problems are addressed:
-- *Sentiment analysis*: detect the sentiment of a movie review, classifying it according to its polarity, i.e. *negative* or *positive*.
+- <a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews">IMDB sentiment analysis</a>: detect the sentiment of a movie review, classifying it according to its polarity, i.e. *negative* or *positive*.
-- *Toxicity detection*: classify a comment according to its toxicity, expressed by one or more labels among: *toxic*, *severe toxic*, *obscene*, *threat*, *insult* and *identity hate*.
+- <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data">Toxic comment classification</a>: determine the toxicity of a Wikipedia comment, predicting a probability for each type of toxicity, i.e. *toxic*, *severe toxic*, *obscene*, *threat*, *insult* and *identity hate*.

 ## What is BERT?
 **Bidirectional Encoder Representations from Transformers (BERT)** is a Natural Language Processing Model proposed by Google Research in 2018.